VinchinYang/vinchinyang.github.io/_pages/about.md

 Education
 ======
-* B.S. in Github, Github University, 2012
+* B.S. in Shanghai, University of Shanghai for Sci and Tech, 2014
-* M.S. in Jekyll, Github University, 2014
+* M.S. in Ann Arbor, University of Michigan, 2018

 Work experience
 ======